christinalu3799/race-to-the-krusty-krab/README.md

 ## Approach

 In this project, I used simple vanilla javascript to interact with the elements in the game.
-I implemented a main function called `start()` which is invoked once the game page loads.
+A main function called `start()` is invoked once the game page loads.
 This function sets up the road, road lines, patty wagons, and boat mobiles.
 Then, the `selectDifficulty()` function is called to allow users to choose a level.
-After the user hits the "Start" button, the game will begin with a countdown via the `countdown()` function which then called the `playGame()` function.
+After the user hits the "Start" button, the game will begin with a countdown via the `countdown()` function which then calls the `playGame()` function that bounds the patty wagons within the road.

 During the game, I used event listeners to move the patty wagon whenever the user presses the corresponding keys.
 In using the `.getBoundingClientRect()` method, I was able to set up conditions to detect when the users' patty wagon collided with the boat mobiles.
-If any of these conditions were met, then the game would end for that corresponding player.
+If any of these conditions were met, then the game would end for that corresponding player. `window.RequestAnimationFrame()` recursively calls the `playGame` to create the on screen animations of the road lines and moving cars.
+This is the key method that drives the entire game and creates the effects between the players' patty wagons, boat mobiles, and road lines.

 ## Wire Frames